asiamina/UC-STRIDE-User-Centric-Threat-Modeling-Based-on-STRIDE---The-Model-and-Dataset/Attack Descriptions/Denial of Service/readme.md

-# XX Attacks of Type: Denial of Service
+# 28 Attacks of Type: Denial of Service